MarkSenDong/Code_Standardization/README.md

 # Code Standardization
-This repository provides an overview of code standardisation for both Matlab and Python.
+This repository provides an overview of code standardisation for both Matlab and Python as well as tutorials for using Github.

 The scope of this repository should include:<br>
+<b>1.</b> Getting started with Github (Brief text tutorial and video tutorial seties)<br>
-<b>1.</b> How to write code according to the official recommended style guide, including variable naming conventions<br>
+<b>2.</b> How to write code according to the official recommended style guide, including variable naming conventions<br>
-<b>2.</b> How to effectively comment your code<br>
+<b>3.</b> How to effectively comment your code<br>
-<b>3.</b> How to write description and helper document for your customised functions<br>
+<b>4.</b> How to write description and helper document for your customised functions<br>
 <b>4.</b> How to upload and manage your code with github<br>

 ## Matlab users, please start with the powerpoint presentation: